Contributor, Benzinga

 Storage and insurance are additional costs you wouldn’t have with gold mining stocks or gold ETFs.

 There are several cybersecurity risks associated with online trading, brokerages and investment accounts when investing in the S&P 500.
-You face potential attacks from malware, ransomware, phishing and social engineering, as well as threats from bad actors inside financial institutions.
+You face potential attacks from malware, ransomware, phishing and social engineering, and threats from bad actors inside financial institutions.

 Gold vs. S&P 500?
 Which Investment Is Right for You?

-If you’re thinking about your investment strategy and financial goals for 2025, you might be considering investing in gold vs. the S&P 500, given the performance of both assets in 2024.
+If you’re thinking about your investment strategy and financial goals for 2025, you might consider investing in gold rather than the S&P 500, given the performance of both assets in 2024.

 While past performance is no indication of future performance, this comparison of how factors like liquidity, volatility, regulation, tax liability and security affect investing in gold vs. S&P 500 can help you decide which investment might be right for you.